 An Incomplete List of Courtship Rituals:

-- Visits at the woman’s home with another adult family member present. (“May I call on you?”)
+- Visits at the woman’s home with another adult family member present.
+(Surprise!
+NOT: “May I call on you?”)
 Think parlor conversation.
 Or enjoying a pleasant summer’s eve on the porch swing.

 - Meals taken in the woman’s home with her parents and family. (“Won’t you join us for Sunday supper?”)